Road to the North Pole: Cultural references

-This episode as well as the entire "Road to" series in Family Guy is a parody of the seven Road to... comedy films which were released from 1940 to 1962, starring actors Bing Crosby, Bob Hope and actress Dorothy Lamour.
+This episode as well as the entire "Road to" series in Family Guy is a parody of the seven Road to... comedy films that were released from 1940 to 1962, starring actors Bing Crosby, Bob Hope and actress Dorothy Lamour.
 The opening credits show images with Brian and Stewie referencing other Christmas specials such as The Nutcracker, A Christmas Carol, How the Grinch Stole Christmas, Frosty the Snowman and Home Alone.
-The credits also show Brian and Stewie performing winter activities, such as snowball fights, making snow angels and putting coal in the (Meg's) Christmas socks instead of gifts.
+The credits also show Brian and Stewie performing winter activities, such as snowball fights, making snow angels, and putting coal in the (Meg's) Christmas socks instead of gifts.
 Ron MacFarlane, who narrated part of the episode, mentioned that Kenny Rogers was supposed to be there.